 13. New Orleans Hurricane

 Well, maybe not in my freezer, but laissez les bons temps rouler with this iconic New Orleans cocktail.
-The perfect setting for a New Orleans Hurricane is in Pat O’Brien’s courtyard in the French Quarteroverlooking the flaming fountain.
-The next best place is either at home or at a Mardi Gras party enjoying this rum based cocktail laced with tropical fruits.
-However, don’t let its sweetness fool you – it can definitely knock you sideways if you’re not careful!
+The perfect setting for a New Orleans Hurricane is Pat O’Brien’s courtyard overlooking the flaming fountain in the French Quarter.
+The next best place is at home or at a Mardi Gras party, enjoying this rum-based cocktail with tropical fruits.
+However, don’t let its sweetness fool you – it can knock you sideways if you’re not careful!

 14. Amazing Turkey Burgers

 Forget the Mushroom Cream Sauce.
 These turkey burgers are truly amazing on their own.
-I keep a ready supply in the freezer for those times when I need a quick dinner.
+I keep a ready supply in the freezer when I need a quick dinner.

 15. Chris’ Lazy Man Meatloaf

-Chris’ Lazy Man Meatloaf is an easy and no fail recipe for making this ultimate comfort food.
-As is standard with his lazy man approach, everything is mixed together in a large bowl, and combined using a potato masher.
-It’s delicious both when first made, and as leftovers warmed for dinner, or cold on a sandwich or with a salad.
+Chris’ Lazy Man Meatloaf is an easy and no-fail recipe for making this ultimate comfort food.
+As is standard with his lazy man approach, everything is mixed together in a large bowl and combined using a potato masher.
+It’s delicious when first made and as leftovers warmed for dinner or cold on a sandwich or salad.

 16. Outstanding Oatmeal Cookies

 These are my favorite cookie that I’ve been making for years.
-As such, they’re the cookie of choice that I make when we’re threatened by a hurricane.
+They’re the cookie of choice I make when a hurricane threatens us.
 Although they are not freezer meals, these cookies are ready-made snacks to brighten our gloomy hurricane days.
 Perhaps I should rename them “Hurricane Cookies”!

 17. Snacks